kwabenasapong/openpldoc/manual/source/projector.rst

 --------------------------

-After you have a projector item added and it's connected, you can view the current status of the projector by clicking on the |projector_info| "View Projector Information" icon.
+After you have a projector item added and it's connected, you can view the current status of the projector by clicking on the :guilabel:`View Projector Information` icon.
 You will see a pop-up box that looks similar to the following: (NOTE: Example information only - the information you see will depend on the projector that you are connected to)

 |projector_item_view|